The FDA just proposed taking away soy’s claim that it is heart-healthy

 That doesn’t mean soy is not good for your heart, or that it doesn’t have a range of other benefits, the FDA said.

-And food makers can still make what’s known as a “qualified” claim — meaning there is some evidence that soy is good for your heart.
-And soybean oil may still carry the claim.
+And food makers could possibly make what’s known as a “qualified” claim — meaning there is some evidence that soy is good for your heart.
+Soybean oil may still carry a qualified claim.

 But there’s just not enough evidence to say straight up that eating soy protein helps your heart, the agency said.

-“Today, we are proposing a rule to revoke a health claim for soy protein and heart disease,” the FDA’s Susan Mayne said in a statement.
+Mayne said a review of all the recent studies showed conflicting evidence on whether soy protein directly lowers the risk of heart disease.

-“For the first time, we have considered it necessary to propose a rule to revoke a health claim because numerous studies published since the claim was authorized in 1999 have presented inconsistent findings on the relationship between soy protein and heart disease,” added Mayne, who heads the agency’s food safety and nutrition center.
+"That science is not as conclusive as you would hope for a health claim with regard to soy protein and coronary heart disease," added Mayne, who heads the agency’s food safety and nutrition center.

 Related: Soy Doesn't Cause Breast Cancer and May Prevent It